sashatanase/Resume/README.md

 ### EthCC3 Paris 2020

 -  That never crossed my mind!
-How to spot and fix you cognitive biases.
+How to spot and fix your cognitive biases.

 [Talk](https://www.youtube.com/watch?v=O7ygnEtReDs)